ruslang02/atomos/README.md

 Changelog is available [here](https://github.com/ruslang02/atomos/blob/master/CHANGELOG.md).

 ## Hacking
-You can edit your desktop envionment in real-time, adding features and modifying the look and feel.
+You can open Developer Tools in debug menu or by right-clicking Menu button.
+All apps and elements are being generated with VanillaJS.